Pro Football Hall of Fame: Inductees

-Through 2025, all players in the Hall, except Buffalo Bills guard Billy Shaw, played at least some part of their professional career in the NFL; Shaw played his entire career in the American Football League (AFL) prior to the 1970 AFL–NFL merger.
+As of 2026, all players in the Hall, except Buffalo Bills guard Billy Shaw, played at least some part of their professional career in the NFL; Shaw played his entire career in the American Football League (AFL) prior to the 1970 AFL–NFL merger.

 Though several Hall of Famers have had AFL, Canadian Football League (CFL), World Football League (WFL), United States Football League (USFL), Arena Football League (also AFL) and/or Indoor Football League (IFL) experience, and there is a division of the Hall devoted to alternative leagues such as these, to this point no player, coach or contributor have made the Hall without having made significant contributions to either the NFL, AFL, or All-America Football Conference (AAFC).

 For CFL stars, there is a corresponding Canadian Football Hall of Fame; only one player, quarterback Warren Moon, and two coaches, Bud Grant and Marv Levy, are enshrined in both halls.

 Again for the Arena Football League, there is also a corresponding Arena Football Hall of Fame; similarly, only one player, quarterback Kurt Warner, has been enshrined into both halls.
 The Indoor Football League, in which wide receiver Terrell Owens played one season, has also established its Hall of Fame.

 The Chicago Bears have the most Hall of Famers among the league's franchises with either 40 or 32 enshrinees depending on whether players that only played a small portion of their careers with the team are counted.

 Selection process

 Selection Committee

-Enshrinees are selected by a 50-person committee, largely made up of media members, officially known as the Selection Committee.
+As of the most recent change to the selection process, announced in September 2026, enshrinees are selected by a 28-person panel officially known as the Selection Committee.
+Of this group, 25 will vote in a given year.
+Previously, the Selection Committee consisted of 50 members, largely made up of media members.

-Each city that has a current NFL team sends one representative from the local media to the committee; a city with more than one franchise sends one representative for each franchise.
+Before the 2026 changes, each city with a current NFL team sent one representative from the local media to the committee; a city with more than one franchise sent one representative for each franchise.
+There were also 17 at-large delegates, plus one representative from the Pro Football Writers Association.
+The revamped committee continues to have one PFWA representative, but all others are now at-large.

-There are also 15 at-large delegates, including one representative from the Pro Football Writers Association.
 Except for the PFWA representative, who is appointed to a two-year term, all other appointments are open-ended, and terminated only by death, incapacitation, retirement, or resignation.